convertigo/convertigo-doc/no-code-forms/using-c8o-forms-standalone/index.md

 Directories to save in the event of a machine crash :

 - All the _workspace_ directory except logs folder.
 This contains all the specifics parameters as well as the symbols set.
 - All the _couchdb_ directory.
-This directory contains all the databases used for Convertigo Form Builder.
+This directory contains all the databases used for Convertigo No Code Studio.
 In particular the definitions of forms, users, rights, ...
 - The _tomcat/conf_ directory, only if you have changed the configuration like add a certificate store.

 Restoration is easy.
 It consists of replacing the installed directories with those saved.
 Note that backup can be done while CouchDB is running see this article in CouhcDB documentation [Couchdb Backups](https://docs.couchdb.org/en/stable/maintenance/backups.html)